STEREO - Solar Terrestrial Relations Observatory

 • Each in a heliocentric orbit drifting away from the Earth, one leading and one lagging.

-The most efficient and cost-effective method to place the twin observatories, launched aboard a single rocket, into their respective orbits is to use what is known as "lunar swingbys."
-This is the first time this technique has been used to manipulate orbits of more than one spacecraft at the same time.
+The most efficient and cost-effective method to place the twin observatories, launched aboard a single rocket, into their respective orbits was to use what is known as "lunar swingbys."
+This was the first time this technique has been used to manipulate orbits of more than one spacecraft at the same time.
 Mission designers use the Moon's gravity to redirect the observatories to their appropriate orbits - something the launch vehicle alone is not able to do.

-Thus, the two STEREO spacecraft will provide a stereoscopic view of the Sun and its atmosphere, similar to the way our two eyes allow us to see the three-dimensional world around us.
-When combined with data from observatories on the ground and in low-Earth orbit, STEREO's data will allow scientists to track the buildup and lift-off of magnetic energy from the Sun and the trajectory of Earth-bound CMEs in 3-D.
+Thus, the two STEREO spacecraft provide a stereoscopic view of the Sun and its atmosphere, similar to the way our two eyes allow us to see the three-dimensional world around us.
+When combined with data from observatories on the ground and in low-Earth orbit, STEREO's data allows scientists to track the buildup and lift-off of magnetic energy from the Sun and the trajectory of Earth-bound CMEs in 3-D.

 back

-Last Revised: Wednesday, 30-May-2007 11:20:21 EDT
+Last Revised: Thursday, 05-Jun-2008 10:22:29 EDT

-Responsible NASA Official: Michael L. Kaiser
+Responsible NASA Official: [email address: therese.a.kucera<at>nasa<dot>gov]

 Privacy Policy and Important Notices